 A gunshot reverberated around me.
 I turned to see the wild boar dead, blood oozing from a gunshot wound.
 A person dressed in hunting clothes and rifle in hand stepped out.
 Realising that he had saved me, I thanked him profusely.

-My worried parents were there to greet me and they chatted with the hunter, thanking him profusely for his help.
+My worried parents were there to greet me, and they chatted with the hunter, thanking him profusely for his help.
+He then advised me to follow the rules set by my parents and explained that the wildlife in the forests at night was not something to trifle with.
+Nodding my head, I prepared myself for a sterner lecture by my parents.
 After I was reprimanded, I lay in my sleeping bag, recalling the night’s events.

 Check the other articles from this section